KhaledHosseini/polygolt-dsa/README.md

 - `Not Good`:
   - Collection has no order.
 No Random access.
   - If LinkedList used for collision handling: Worst-case for search can be `O(n)`.
 Average-case is not `O(1)`.
+- Programming Languages implementations:
   - CPP: [unordered_set](https://cplusplus.com/reference/unordered_set/unordered_set/) is an unordered collection created using HashTable.
 Another version is [unordered_multiset](https://cplusplus.com/reference/unordered_set/unordered_multiset/) that allows for duplicate keys. in the [unordered_set](https://cplusplus.com/reference/unordered_set/unordered_set/) version the keys are unique.
   - Swift: [Set](https://developer.apple.com/documentation/swift/set) is an unordered collection created using HashTable.
 The keys are unique.
   - Python: [Set](https://docs.python.org/3/tutorial/datastructures.html#sets) is an unordered set created using HashTable. [frozenset](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset) is an immutable set.
   - Java: [HashSet](https://docs.oracle.com/javase/8/docs/api/java/util/HashSet.html) is an unordered set created using HashTable.
   - C#: [HashSet](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.hashset-1?view=net-7.0)  is an unordered set created using HashTable.
   - Javascript: [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) is an unordered set.

 ##### OrderedSet via HashTable and LinkedList
-It is almost exactly like [OrderedMap via HashTable + LinkedList](#orderedmap-via-hashtable--linkedlist) with the distinction that the node has only a key and no value exists.
+It is almost exactly like [OrderedMap via HashTable and LinkedList](#orderedmap-via-hashtable-and-linkedlist) with the distinction that the node has only a key and no value exists.
 In Java, it is implemented using HashTable and the values for the nodes are set to a fixed value.
 - `Good`:
   - Order of the insertion is preserved.
 (Unlike SortedSet, the keys are not sorted.)
 - `Not Good`: